amir-arad/MCP-server-vault/Inbox-processor-prompt.md

 2. **Scan Existing Structure**

-   - Scan the vault for existing tags to understand the taxonomy and tagging standards
+   - Scan the vault for existing tags using the `search_vault` tool to understand the taxonomy and tagging standards
+     ```javascript
+     // Use this JsonLogic query to retrieve all tags from all files:
+     {
+       "query": "{\"var\": \"tags\"}",
+       "queryType": "jsonlogic"
+     }
+     // This will return an array of objects containing filenames and their associated tags
+     ```
    - Review existing server files to understand the format and content structure

 3. **Process Inbox Entries**